Snap-In Dentures: How Implant-Supported Dentures Work

 Situations Where Other Options Make More Sense

 If you have insufficient bone volume, implants may require extensive grafting before placement becomes possible.
 Grafting adds months to treatment time and thousands to cost.
 In these cases, traditional dentures or full-arch implants with grafting might be more appropriate solutions.
+We offer ceramic dental implants as an option for patients with specific material preferences once bone volume is confirmed.

 If budget is extremely limited right now and you need immediate tooth replacement, traditional dentures provide the most accessible solution initially.
-You can always upgrade to implant-supported dentures later when finances allow – the implants can be added to your existing dentures in many cases.
+You can always upgrade to implant-supported dentures later when finances allow - the implants can be added to your existing dentures in many cases.
+We offer flexible financing options that help many patients make this transition sooner than they expected.
+Browse our overview of tooth replacement options to compare costs and timelines side by side.

 Making Your Decision About Implant-Supported Dentures